-Slow-Braised Beef Cheeks in Barossa Shiraz
+Slow-Braised Beef Cheeks in Barossa Shiraz with Soft Polenta

 Step 2: Preheat the oven to 120C.

-Step 3: Drizzle the beef cheeks with 60 millilitres Extra Virgin Olive Oil and season with salt and pepper.
+Step 3: Remove the beef cheeks from the fridge and season with sea salt and freshly cracked black pepper.

 Ingredients